 Family days out are wasted on the young.

-What this means, though, is that Mama has spent a lot of time over the years in museums, girl and woman, and she thinks entitles her to have an opinion.
+What this means, though, is that Mama has spent a lot of time over the years in museums, girl and woman, and she thinks this entitles her to have an opinion.
 Not to mention the fact that she is both a history graduate and erstwhile history teacher.

 And do you know what they make you do at the beginning of a teacher training course in history in the UK?
 Study the history of history teaching.
 Gotta love historians.
 A wee bit obsessed.

 Anyway, this is a bit depressing because it basically goes ‘… and then the history teachers refused to teach the type of history politicians think is important and so Margaret Thatcher and every subsequent government set about reducing the hours spent on the subject to its current high of two and a half minutes every other Tuesday in favour of citizenship classes and more remedial literacy’.
 Oh, and half the time the programme will be delivered by geography teachers, who last studied the subject when they were 13 (if it helps, half the time geography is being taught by historians.
 Luckily the map of Europe looks a lot more like the 18th century one than it used to 20 years ago).

-Mama also learned that was very unfashionable to do what she had done at school, taking a superficial jog steadily through the list of kings and queens from the start of civilization (Alfred the Great defeating the Vikings sort of thing) to the pinnacle of achievement that is the reign of Elizabeth II and Theresa May.
+Mama also learned that it was now very unfashionable to do what she had done at school and take a superficial jog steadily through the list of kings and queens from the start of civilization (Alfred the Great defeating the Vikings sort of thing) to the pinnacle of achievement that is the reign of Elizabeth II and Theresa May.

 Which involved learning the dates of important wars, the lists of laws enacted and religious controversies weathered.
 With, if you were Mama’s history teacher, little stick men drawings of the tortures carried out by the Spanish inquisition to copy into your books.
 Also good for the messy deaths of royalty in the Wars of the Roses and remembering what happened to Henry VIII’s wives.